 We are happy to once again invite you all to the world’s largest open event for classic shoes, the London Super Trunk Show, organized by Shoegazing and The Shoe Snob.
-On Saturday, October 10th (NEW DATE), in the middle of London on 12 Regent Street, we gather more than 10 brands from all over the world, interesting partners, there will be the World Championships in Shoe Shining and Shoe Patina, plus the World Championships in Shoemaking will have its award ceremony and competition shoes displayed.
-Below you will find all of the info about the event.
+On Saturday, May 8 (NEW DATE!), in the middle of London on 12 Regent Street, we gather more than ten brands from all over the world, interesting partners, there will be the World Championships in Shoe Shining and Shoe Patina, plus the World Championships in Shoemaking will have its award ceremony and competition shoes displayed.
+Below all info about the event.

 Location: Showcase.co, 12 Regent Street, St. James, London.

 11:00-19:00 Trunk show open for the public, FREE OF CHARGE AND NO REGISTRATION NEEDED.
 Exhibitions with Altan Bottier, Bridlen, Catella Shoemaker (Daniel Wegan), CNES Shoemaker, Mori of Shoemakers, Norman Vilalta, Paolo Scafora, Septieme Largeur, Skolyx / TLB Mallorca and Zeb Shoes.
 Also exhibitions with the event’s main partner Saphir (shoe care) and partners J. Hopenstand (leather belts and accessories) and Cad & the Dandy (tailoring), plus shoemaking championships partner Master Shoemakers (book).
 On display are all competition shoes in the World Championships in Shoemaking.

 11.15-17.15 (1-hour break 14.45-15.45) Final of the World Championships in Shoe Patina in collaboration with Saphir, 1st prize TLB Mallorca shoes.
 (More info in qualification post here)